PauseAI/pauseai-website/src/posts/xrisk.md

 It's hard to predict how long it will take to build a superintelligent AI, but we know that there are more people than ever working on it.
 The pace of progress is accelerating, and we are getting close to the point where AI might be smarter than an AI researcher.
 At that point, there is a real risk of an intelligence explosion, where the AI can improve itself faster and faster, until it becomes superintelligent.
+We won't know for certain when this happens or even _if_ it happens, but it is a possibility that many experts are worried about.

+## AI companies are locked in a race to the bottom

+Building artificial intelligence used to be mostly a research / university thing.
+In just a couple of months, it became a multi-billion dollar industry.
+And the companies involved are rushing to build the most powerful AI they can.